nsk-05/Industrial_robot_ros2/README.md

     [X] Launch the simulation with small warehouse environment

-    [ ] Modify industry environment according to the need'

     [X] Create mapping and Navigation packages

     [X] Create mapping and Navigation for husky robot